-Iowa Alumni Networks: Iowa Clubs, I-Clubs and Alumni Communities
+Iowa Volunteer Networks: Iowa Clubs, I-Clubs, and Alumni Communities

-Whether you ended up across the state or across the ocean since your time at Iowa, you can meet fellow Hawkeyes through volunteer-led clubs and alumni community.
+Whether you're across the state or across the ocean, you can meet fellow Hawkeyes through volunteer-led clubs and alumni communities.

-Alumni, fans, and friends can join an Iowa Club or I-Club to find, network, and socialize with Hawkeyes near them.
-Alumni communities are available for Iowa graduates to connect through shared interests and experiences.
+University of Iowa alumni, fans, and friends can join an Iowa Club or I-Club to find, network, and socialize with Hawkeyes near them.
+Alumni communities are available for alumni and friends to connect through shared interests and experiences.

 What is an Iowa Club?

-Iowa Clubs connect Hawkeyes in more than 60 cities across the country and around the world.
-Wear your black and gold proudly as you cheer on the Hawkeyes during game-watch parties at local bars and restaurants, attend networking and cultural events, and raise scholarship funds for Iowa students from your community.
+Iowa Clubs connect Hawkeyes in more than 60 cities around the world.
+Wear your black and gold proudly as you cheer on the Hawkeyes during game watch parties at local bars and restaurants, attend networking and cultural events, and raise scholarship funds for Iowa students from your community.

 What is an I-Club?